robertomiguez/spa/readme.md

 **Get a list of treatments**
 ----
-Returns json data with a treatments.
+Returns json data with treatments.

 * **URL**